roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  Derek did not know what he was in for.

  "You'd better get used to this, cause you'll be doing this every fucking day!
 I'll find an excuse to come over, visit my little sis.
 Me and her can gab, then you and me can sneak off and you could suck my nipples for a while.
 Worship them like they are meant to be worshipped.
 And I travel a lot, so I could invite you on trips, only you, not my pathetic baby sister.
 We could go anywhere we want, around the world, and you can suck my nipples along the way.
 Doesn't that sound great, baby?
 Spending hours chewing and sucking on these perfect nipples?
 Soon, you'll become addicted.
 Soon, you won't be able to live without them.
 They'll be more important to you than your wife, your family, your work... anything.
 You won't be able to get through a single day without them.
 You won't be able to focus without getting your fix.
 You won't be able to rest without having your head rest on my soft pillows, sucking yourself to a peaceful rest.
 I'm telling you this as a warning, baby.
 These tits are more addictive than any drug, and yet you keep sucking.
 You already know how irresistible they are, don't you?
 You can already feel the addictive effects.
 You're already under their spell, aren't you?
 These tits, and these fucking nipples mean more to you than my sister ever has, don't they?"
 Jackie said, hammering her thoughts into his head until they weren't her thoughts in his mind.
 They were his thoughts now.
-Report_Story #6